lorcie/my-agent/README.md

 This project combines **Google Agent Development Kit** Java Application with **ModelContextProtocol** MCP servers (Toolbox, AirBnB) by SSE combined with Google Search and custom Weather Report Tools, in order to enable users to search for hotels and/or AirBnb assets with weather information.

-Some details about usage and screenshots (executions, codesets) are presented below.
+Some details about Architecture, Usage and Screenshots (executions, codesets samples) are presented below.

 Instructions to Build Docker containers with Docker Compose orchestration and Deployment on Google Cloud Technologies (Cloud Run,..) are described below.